 - you face questions that would likely produce an incriminating reply.

-Courts look to the “totality of the circumstances” and other factors to determine when you are subject to a custodial interrogation.4
+Colorado courts look to the “totality of the circumstances” to determine when you are subject to a custodial interrogation.4 The following graphic shows some of these factors.

 3. What is in the Miranda warning?